alitcs/JTC-Property-Services-Website-Reworked/replit.md

 ## External Dependencies

 ### Core Technologies
-- **HTML5**: Semantic markup structure
+- **HTML5**: Semantic markup structure with form validation
-- **CSS3**: Modern styling with flexbox and responsive design features
+- **CSS3**: Modern styling with flexbox, responsive design, and CSS-only interactions
-- **Vanilla JavaScript**: DOM manipulation and form handling without external libraries
+- **PNG Images**: Real service area maps for accurate location representation

 ### No External Dependencies
-- Self-contained codebase with no third-party frameworks, libraries, or external API integrations
+- Self-contained codebase with no frameworks, libraries, or JavaScript
-- All styling and functionality implemented using native web technologies
+- All styling and functionality implemented using native HTML and CSS
-- SVG graphics embedded directly in HTML for scalability and performance
+- CSS-only mobile navigation using checkbox technique
+- Real map images for service area visualization

 ### Future Integration Points
 - Form submission endpoints could be added for quote processing